Second Circuit Leaves Open Novel Legal Theory that Flawed AI is a “Worthless Service”

 DOJ Defends Viability of Fraud-on-the-FDA Theory in Statement of Interest

 Over the past decade, relators have attempted to expand the long-established “fraudulent inducement” theory of liability into a novel “fraud-on-the-FDA” theory.
 The fraudulent inducement theory posits that when a defendant’s fraudulent conduct induces a government entity to enter into a contract with the defendant, the claims for payment submitted under that contract are false.
 However, the fraud-on-the-FDA theory stretches this causal chain by contending that fraudulent conduct directed at FDA can render false the claims for payment submitted to an entirely different government entity, such as CMS.
-Courts have been divided as to the viability of this theory (as we have discussed here and here). (more…)
+Courts have been divided as to the viability of this theory. (more…)